Frequently Asked Questions

 - I've been accepted into the Scholars Program.
 Now what?

 All students who have been newly accepted in the program must attend a mandatory Scholars Program Orientation.
 Attending the orientation and signing the program contract is the final step in becoming a Scholars Program student.
 Failure to do so will result in dismissal from the program.
 In addition, students are not able to appointments with Scholars counselors until the orientation has been completed.

 - Do I have to take all 15 units at once?

 No. Students new to the program are required to take at least 2 Scholars classes their first semester.
 For subsequent semesters, one Scholars class is the minimum required to remain in good standing.

 Continuing Scholars Students

-A. No. It only workds with the majors in the College of Letters and Science (excluding Communications). the priority admission does not extend to the majors in the four other undergraduate schools at UCLA.
-However, certification for non-College of Letters and Science majors such as Engineering, Nursing, Arts and Architecture, or Theater, Film and Television can be obtained if the student completes the prerequisites for an appropriate alternate major in the College of Letters and Science.
+No. It only works with the majors in the College of Letters and Science (excluding Communications).
+The priority admission does not extend to the majors in the five other undergraduate schools at UCLA.
+However, certification for non-College of Letters and Science majors such as Engineering, Music, Nursing, Arts and Architecture, or Theater, Film and Television can be obtained if the student completes the prerequisites for an appropriate alternate major in the College of Letters and Science.

 Scholars Program Counseling

 - When can I schedule an appointment to speak with a Scholars counselor?